-Functional Encryption (FE) [10,17,20,31] is a new paradigm for encryption which extends the traditional "all-or-nothing" requirement of Public-Key Encryption in a much more flexible way.
-FE allows users to learn specific functions of the encrypted data: for any function f from a class \mathcal{F} , a functional decryption key dk_f can be computed such that, given any ciphertext c with underlying plaintext x, using dk_f, a user can efficiently compute f(x), but does not get any additional information about x.

-FE is the most general form of encryption as it encompasses identity-based encryption, attribute-based encryption, broadcast encryption.
+Functional Encryption (FE) [9, 15, 18, 28] is a new paradigm for encryption which extends the traditional "all-or-nothing" requirement of Public-Key Encryption in a much more flexible way.
+FE allows users to learn specific functions of the encrypted data: for any function f from a class \mathcal{F} , a functional decryption key dk_f can be computed such that, given any ciphertext c with underlying plaintext x, using dk_f , a user can efficiently compute f(x), but does not get any additional information about x.
+This is the most general form of encryption as it encompasses identity-based encryption, attribute-based encryption, broadcast encryption.

-However, the basic definition of FE implies that the input data come from only one party.
+However, whereas the input can be large, like a high-dimensional vector, the basic definition of FE implies that the input data comes from only one party: all the coordinates of the vector are provided by one party, and all are encrypted at the same time.
 In many practical applications, the data are an aggregation of information that comes from different parties that may not trust each other.

-A naive way to distribute the ciphertext generation would be to take an FE scheme and to have a trusted party handling the setup and the key generation phases, while the encryption procedure would be left to many clients to execute by
+A naive way to distribute the ciphertext generation would be to take an FE scheme and to have a trusted party handling the setup and the key generation phases, while the encryption procedure would be left to many clients to execute by Multi-Party Computation (MPC).
+This straw man construction has two obvious weaknesses:

-Multi-Party Computation (MPC).
-This straw man construction has two obvious weaknesses: generating any ciphertext requires potentially heavy interactions, with everybody simultaneously on line, and some authority (the trusted third party) reserves the power to recover every client's private data.
-Multi-Client Functional Encryption [18, 22] addresses the former issue, and we introduce Decentralized Multi-Client Functional Encryption to address the latter.
+- 1. Generating any ciphertext requires potentially heavy interactions, with everybody simultaneously on line, and the full ciphertext has to be generated at once, with all the components being known at the same time; - 2.
+Some authority (the trusted third party) reserves the power to recover every client's private data

+Multi-Client Functional Encryption [16,20] addresses the former issue of independent generation of the ciphertext, and we introduce Decentralized Multi-Client Functional Encryption to address the latter, without any central authority nor master secret key.

 Multi-Client Functional Encryption.
-In Multi-Client Functional Encryption (MCFE), as defined in [18, 22], the single input x to the encryption procedure is broken down into an input vector (x_1, \ldots, x_n) where the components are independent.
-An index i for each client and a (often time-based) label l are used for every encryption: $(c_1 = \text{Encrypt}(1, x_1, \ell), \ldots, c_n = \text{Encrypt}(n, x_n, \ell))$.
-Anyone owning a functional decryption key dk_f, for an n-ary function f and multiple ciphertexts for the same label l , $c_1 = \text{Encrypt}(1, x_1, \ell), \ldots, c_n = \text{Encrypt}(n, x_n, \ell)$, can compute $f(x_1, \ldots, x_n)$ but nothing else about the individual x_i 's.
+In Multi-Client Functional Encryption (MCFE), as defined in [16, 20], the single input x to the encryption procedure is broken down into an input vector (x_1, \ldots, x_n) where the components are independent.
+An index i for each client and a (typically time-based) label l are used for every encryption: $(c_1 = \mathsf{Encrypt}(1, x_1, \ell), \ldots, c_n = \mathsf{Encrypt}(n, x_n, \ell))$.
+Anyone owning a functional decryption key dk_f , for an n-ary function f and multiple ciphertexts for the same label l , $c_1 = \mathsf{Encrypt}(1, x_1, \ell), \ldots, c_n = \mathsf{Encrypt}(n, x_n, \ell)$, can compute $f(x_1, \ldots, x_n)$ but nothing else about the individual x_i 's.
 The combination of ciphertexts generated for different labels does not give a valid global ciphertext and the adversary learns nothing from it.
-MCFE is similar to the naive construction describe above with MPC, except that ciphertext generation now simply takes one round.
+MCFE is similar to the naive construction described above with MPC, except that ciphertext generation now simply takes one round, and each ciphertext c_i can also be generated independently for the others.